-To begin with, just as in the case of strategic complements, if the information structure S, as represented by q, is sufficiently accurate, then investment following the realization of the signal $t_g$ can be achieved with probability one, this is the earlier condition (25).
-Similarly, if q fails to satisfy the condition (25) then the second-best BCE is to maintain investment in the good state: $\alpha_G = \gamma_G = 1$ , while maximizing the probability of investment $\alpha_B$ in the bad state subject to the obedience constraint (22).
+To begin with, just as in the case of strategic complements, if the information structure S, as represented by q, is sufficiently accurate, then investment following the realization of the signal $t_g$ can be achieved with probability one, this is the earlier condition (26).
+Similarly, if q fails to satisfy the condition (26) then the second-best BCE is to maintain investment in the good state: $\alpha_G = \gamma_G = 1$ , while maximizing the probability of investment $\alpha_B$ in the bad state subject to the obedience constraint (23).
 But importantly, in a game with strategic substitutes, the obedience constraint is maintained by minimizing the probability of joint investments, hence minimizing $\gamma_B$ .
-In terms of the decision rule $\sigma(\cdot, t_g)$ as represented in the matrix (20), we seek to place most probability off the diagonal, in which only one, but not both players, invest.
-If there is substantial slack in the obedience constraint (22), then the residual probability can lead to investment by both players, but if there is little slack, then it will require that the residual probability leads to no investment by either player, which suggests a second threshold for q, below the one established in (25).
+In terms of the decision rule $\sigma(\cdot, t_g)$ as represented in the matrix (21), we seek to place most probability off the diagonal, in which only one, but not both players, invest.
+If there is substantial slack in the obedience constraint (23) when evaluated at zero entries on the diagonal of (21), then the residual probability can lead to investment by both players, but if there is little slack, then it will require that the residual probability leads to no investment by either player, which suggests a second threshold for q, beyond the one established in (26).